mcmielleman/musicDerp/readme.md

 ###MusicDerp installation
 ------------------------------
-once you've installed all the dependencies, download this source, and put it in a nice place. run npm install in the folder where index.js and package.json are. if you are getting any errors with `node-gyp` while installing there's probably something wrong with your python install. if the install ran succesfully: rename `options.json.example` to `options.json` and fill in all the details, note: the youtube api key is optional but is required for the youtube playlist functionallity. to create a youtube api key,
+once you've installed all the dependencies, download this source, and put it in a nice place. run `sudo npm install` in the folder where index.js and package.json are. if you are getting any errors with `node-gyp` while installing there's probably something wrong with your python install. if the install ran succesfully: rename `options.json.example` to `options.json` and fill in all the details, note: the youtube api key is optional but is required for the youtube playlist functionallity. to create a youtube api key,